-502.2.1 UA Calculations: The proposed UA as calculated using Equations 2 and 3 shall not exceed the Target UA as calculated using Equation 1.
-For the purpose of determining equivalent thermal performance, the glazing area for the target UA shall be calculated using figures in Table 5-1, and all the glazing shall be located in the wall area.
+502.2.1 UA Calculations: The proposed UA as calculated using Equations 2 and 3 shall not exceed the target UA as calculated using Equation 1.
+For the purpose of determining equivalent thermal performance, the glazing area for the target UA shall be calculated using values in Table 5-1.
 The opaque door area shall be the same in the target UA and the proposed UA.